-Do D&O policies cover costs incurred in responding to informal inquiries?
+Is there coverage for costs incurred in responding to informal inquiries?

-For example, while some policies might cover an informal document request and employee interviews by a government agency, other policies might not.
-Also, while many policies now offer some coverage of a formal government agency civil investigative demand (CID) or subpoena to a company, the specific scenarios in which a CID or subpoena is covered.
+For example, there may be coverage for an informal document request and employee interview by a government agency.
+Many policies now offer some coverage of a formal government agency civil investigative demand (CID) or subpoena to a financial institution, and it is important to understand the specific scenarios in which such a CID or subpoena is covered.

 What are some considerations for losses arising out of the performance of professional services?

-It is not uncommon for D&O insurance policies to have fraud exclusions, which often provide that the exclusion is only triggered after a “final” judicial determination that the excluded conduct has occurred.
-However, the issue of what a “final” determination is can affect the coverage for a claim.
+Many FI insurance policies exclude coverage if the insured is found to have engaged in fraud.
+Often, the exclusion is only triggered after a “final” judicial determination that the excluded conduct has occurred.
+The issue of what a “final” determination is can affect the coverage for a claim.

-Companies should look for fraud exclusions in their D&O insurance policies that refer to a “final, non-appealable adjudication,” not simply a “final judgment.”
-In a New York state case,5 after a former CEO was sentenced for the commission of various fraud crimes, he filed an appeal of his convictions.
-While the appeal was still pending, however, his D&O insurer asked to be relieved of its obligation to defend the plaintiff because the fraud exclusion in its policy was triggered upon a “final judgment against its insured.”
+Financial institutions should look for fraud exclusions in their FI policies to determine whether such exclusions refer to a “final, non-appealable adjudication” or a “final judgment.”
+In a New York state case, after a former CEO was sentenced for the commission of various fraud crimes, he filed an appeal of his convictions.
+While the appeal was still pending, however, his insurer asked to be relieved of its obligation to defend the plaintiff because the fraud exclusion in its policy was triggered upon a final judgment against its insured.